-In this week’s In-Ear Insights, Katie and Chris pause to take a look back at the first half of the year.
+In this week’s In-Ear Insights, Katie and Chris pause to take a look back at the first half of the year and do a mid-year goal checkup.
 What should you be thinking about at the midpoint of the calendar year, and how does that thinking inform your goals for the rest of the year?
 What do you do when you’re behind on your goals?
 Learn why some data isn’t helpful, how to boil down what you need to focus on, and why you need to be re-evaluating your goals on a regular, frequent basis.

 Subscribe To This Show!

 If you're not already subscribed to In-Ear Insights, get set up now!

 - In-Ear Insights on Apple Podcasts

 - In-Ear Insights on Google Podcasts

 - In-Ear Insights on all other podcasting software

 Of the many tools in the Google Marketing Platform, none is more overlooked than Google Search Console.
 Marketers assume it’s just for SEO, but the information contained within benefits search, social media, public relations, advertising, and so much more.
 In our new Google Search Console for Marketers course, you’ll learn what Google Search Console is, why it matters to all marketers, and then dig deep into each of the features of the platform.